Quartz vs Granite Countertops: What Is Better for Your Kitchen

 The more available and common granite countertop slab design, the more affordable the price it will have.
 With its low maintenance, affordable granite countertops remain an economic choice throughout their existence.
 However, granite countertops have a wide range of prices.
 According to HomeAdvisor, the average cost of granite with installation goes from $2,000 to $4,000.
 Some other sources say that granite price is between about $80 and $175 or even higher for a luxurious slab.

 Granite countertops at Aqua Kitchen and Bath Design Center start at $34,99 per square foot installed for a single slab deal and go up to $54,99 per square foot with installation.
 The cheaper deal includes free sink cut-out, free estimate, and installation, and offers leftover slabs.
-Other deals include free installation, free estimate, free fabrication and edge treatment, free sealer treatment, and free stainless kitchen sink.
+Other deals include free installation, free estimate, free fabrication and edge treatment, free sealer treatment, and a free stainless kitchen sink.

 Quartz Countertops Prices